arielkalman/EscaGCP/docs/CONFIGURATION.md

 ## Default Configuration

-If no configuration file is specified, EscaGCP uses these defaults:
+If no configuration file is specified, EscaGCP uses in-code defaults.
+The example below shows a representative baseline; actual defaults are defined in `escagcp/config/default.yaml` and `escagcp/utils/config.py`.

 ```yaml
 # Default configuration